public-affairs-data-journalism/padjo/source/tutorials/databases/sql-null.md

 ![img](/files/tutorials/databases/cool-hand-luke.jpg)

-> "Sometimes nothing is a real cool hand" -- [Luke](http://www.imdb.com/title/tt0061512/)
+> "Yeah, well, sometimes nothin' can be a real cool hand" -- [Luke](http://www.imdb.com/title/tt0061512/)

 To use a clumsy cinematic metaphor, _a handful of nothing_ is what Paul Newman holds, colloquially, during a poker game in [_Cool Hand Luke_](http://www.imdb.com/title/tt0061512/).
 Whereas `NULL` is what you hold when you *are not in the game*.